 In its first phase (January 2023 – December 2024), researchers from ISPK and ZMSBw will conduct original research, and present and discuss findings at international conferences.
-Two workshops in Wilhelmshaven (Fall 2023) and Kiel (Spring 2024) will bring together experts to discuss naval strategy and allied operations through their respective navy’s national lenses.
+Two international expert workshops in Wilhelmshaven (Fall 2023) and Kiel (Spring 2024) will bring together experts to discuss naval strategy and allied operations through their respective navy’s national lenses.
 Upon completion of a peer-reviewed essay (scheduled for the winter of 2024), a second phase will be under discussion.

 The project ties into allied maritime strategy aspects that the ISPK has covered at length in recent years, such as the Kiel International Seapower Symposia 2018, 2019 and 2021, and through books such as Julian Pawlak/Johannes Peters (eds.), “From the North Atlantic to the South China Sea.
 Allied Maritime Strategy in the 21st Century” (Nomos: Baden-Baden 2020), Jeremy Stöhs’ “The The Decline of European Naval Forces.
 Challenges to Sea Power in an Age of Fiscal Austerity and Political Uncertainty” (USNI Press: Annapolis 2018), and Sebastian Bruns/Joachim Krause (eds.), “Routledge Handbook of Naval Strategy and Security” (Routledge: London 2016).